On the symmetry of the electronic density in the three-electron parabolic quantum dot: The numerical results

 where $N$ and $m_0$ determine the accuracy of the representation of the wave function.
-The number of terms in the expansion Eq.~(\ref{eq:e-1a}) is
+The number of terms in the expansion (\ref{eq:e-1a}) is

 The satisfactory convergence was achieved at $N,m_0 \sim 5-7$.
+(Note that large values of $N,m_0$ lead to occurrence of spurious oscillations which degrades the accuracy of computations \cite{haftel1989fast}.)
 Obtained results for the energy of the ground states are in good agreement with existing in literature \cite{0253-6102-48-6-030}.
-Note that large values of $N,m_0$ lead to occurrence of spurious oscillations which degrades the accuracy of computations \cite{haftel1989fast}.

-Dalitz plots of the ground state electronic density $D_{0} = | \Psi_{0} (R, a, \lambda) |^{2}$ are given in Fig.~\ref{fig:dp1} for the Coulomb strength parameter $R_c=5.444$ (which corresponds to the confinement energy $\hbar \omega = 0.40$ mEv) and two values of the hyperradius $R$.
+Dalitz plots of the ground state electronic density $D_{0} = | \Psi_{0} (R, a, \lambda) |^{2}$ are given in Fig.~\ref{fig:dp1} for the Coulomb strength parameter $R_c=5.444$ (which corresponds to the confinement energy $\hbar \omega = 0.40$ meV) and two values of the hyperradius $R$.
 As is seen, the density has maximum at the center of the plot which is the equilateral configuration and decreases as the configuration triangle becomes more prolate, finally vanishing for collinear configurations.

 The striking feature of the diagrams in Fig.~\ref{fig:dp1} is the remarkably weak dependence of the density on the polar angle of the plot.
 In order to estimate the magnitude of this dependence, Fig.~\ref{fig:albd-1} shows the projection of the density $D_{0} (R, a, \lambda)$ on the surface $\lambda=const$ of the Cartesian frame with coordinates $(x_1,x_2,x_3)=(a, \lambda, D_0)$.
-Note that the width of the curves shown in Fig.~\ref{fig:albd-1} is determined by the variation of the density as a function of the polar angle (which is actually $\lambda+\pi/6$, see Eqs.~(\ref{eq:xy-al})).
-The structure of the electronic density shown in Figs.~\ref{fig:dp1},\ref{fig:albd-1} is preserved also for other values of the hyperradius $R$, \cite{video1}, \cite{video2}.
-The Dalitz plots corresponding to the excited triplet states also have circular symmetry similar to that shown in Fig.~\ref{fig:dp1}.
-However, the computations of the wave functions for the excited states are less accurate than those of the eigenvalues and the corresponding results are not shown here.
+The width of the curves shown in Fig.~\ref{fig:albd-1} is determined by the variation of the density as a function of the polar angle (which is actually $\lambda+\pi/6$, see (\ref{eq:xy-al})).
+The structure of the electronic density shown in Figs.~\ref{fig:dp1},\ref{fig:albd-1} is preserved also for other values of the hyperradius $R$.
+For larger values of the confinement energy $\hbar \omega$ (which means smaller Coulomb parameter $R_c$) the electronic density has more pronounced maxima at the equilateral configuration.
+The calculations were also performed for other values of the confinement energy in the range $0.1$ -- $0.4$ meV.
+In all cases the symmetry of the electronic density of the quartet states is essentially the same as in Figs.~\ref{fig:dp1},\ref{fig:albd-1}.